 - 1. Safeguarding the health and safety of students and staff; - 2.
-Providing the opportunity for all students to access education in the fall; - 3.
+Providing the opportunity for all students to return to school for the 2021-2022 school year; - 3.
 Monitoring schools, students, and staff.
-When necessary, modifying schedules to appropriately contain COVID-19 spread; - 4.
-Emphasizing equity, access, and support to the students and communities that are emerging from this historic disruption; - 5.
+When necessary, modifying plans to appropriately contain COVID-19 spread; - 4.
+Emphasizing equity, access, and support to the students and communities that are emerging from any trauma associated; - 5.
 Fostering strong two-way communication with partners, such as families, educators, and staff: - 6.
-Factoring into decision making the challenges to the physical safety, social emotional well-being, and the mental health needs of our students caused by school closure; and - 7.
-Considering and supporting diversity in our schools and school districts as we provide education is essential.
+Factoring into decision making the challenges to the physical safety, social emotional well-being, and the mental health needs of our students; and - 7.
+Considering and supporting diverse needs in our schools as we provide education is essential.